 Think about it…when you read the words on this page, you are recognizing letter (and word) symbols and sounds.
 Unless you are participating in a spelling bee, the names of the individual letters never actually come into play.
 Why, therefore, do we make it a priority to teach letter names?
 The answer is simply because we always have.

 Fortunately, we parents do have a choice in how our children learn.
 Even if you live in an area where a Montessori school is not accessible, the Montessori Method is available to you at home.
 Companies such as Age of Montessori offer online training to help you provide a better education for your child.
-The next course starts April 8th.
-For more information, please follow this link.
+For more information, please read Articles on Montessori and Homeschooling.